-- Don’t engage in breath holding activities.
-Children shouldn’t hold their breath for a prolonged amount of time while swimming, as this can cause drowning and has several other severe physical side effects.
+Children should not hold their breath for a prolonged amount of time while swimming, as this can be dangerous.

-- Wear a life jacket.
-Inexperienced or non-swimmers should wear a Coast Guard-approved life jacket while in or around the water.
+Inexperienced or non-swimmers should always wear a Coast Guard-approved life jacket while in or around the water.

-If a child finds their friend in deep water unexpectedly, their natural reaction may be to jump in the water to try to save them.
+If a child finds their friend in deep water unexpectedly, their natural reaction may be to jump in the water to try and save them.
 Even if a child is a great swimmer, a panicked person will overpower them, pulling the rescuer under water.
-The Y’s Safety Around Water program teaches the “reach, throw, don’t go” concept of using a long object to reach for them and pull them to safety.
+The Y’s Safety Around Water program teaches the “reach, throw, don’t go” concept of using a long object to reach for them, and pull them to safety.
 By using this technique, children can help their friend without compromising their own safety.